Low-Carb Loaded Cauliflower Mock Potato Salad (Video)

 Cut up two pounds of cauliflower into same-sized pieces and steam 5-6 minutes.
 Then drain the cauliflower into a colander placed in the sink and let it drain well.
 (Don’t rinse with cold water; you want it to continue to cook a little.)
 When you’re ready to make the salad if the cauliflower isn’t quite dry, spread it out on paper towels and blot dry.

-While cauliflower cooks/drains, cook the bacon and drain on paper towels, cook eggs and chop into pieces, slice green onion, and get the sharp cheddar ready.
+While cauliflower cooks/drains, cook the bacon and drain on paper towels, cook eggs, cool, peel, and chop into pieces, slice green onion, and get the sharp cheddar ready.
 (We used a mixture of white and yellow cheddar but either one will work.)
 Stir the mayo, yellow mustard, 1 tsp. onion powder, salt, and pepper together to make the dressing.

 We ate some right away when we tested the recipe and it was fabulous.
 But you can also make this ahead and chill for a few hours.
 It was also great after it had been in the fridge for a day but I don’t think it would keep longer than a day or two.
 No worries about that though, because I don’t think this will last for long!